Josh McCown: 2004

 On February 4, 2004, new head coach Dennis Green named McCown the team's starter for the 2004 season.
 McCown started the first nine games of the season for the Cardinals, leading the team to a 4–5 record.
-Against the Atlanta Falcons on September 26, he completed 20 of 26 passes for a then-career high completion level of 76.9%, but he also lost three fumbles and was benched in favor of Shaun King in the fourth quarter as the Cardinals lost 6–3.
-McCown threw for a then career-high three touchdowns on October 10 against the San Francisco 49ers.
-During McCown's ninth consecutive start on November 14 against the New York Giants, McCown completed 12 of 24 passes for only 90 yards, though the Cardinals won the game 17–14.
+Against the Atlanta Falcons on September 26, he completed 20 of 26 passes for a then career-high completion percentage of 76.9 percent.
+However, he also lost three fumbles and was benched in favor of Shaun King in the fourth quarter as the Cardinals lost by a score of 6–3.
+McCown threw for a then career-high three touchdowns on October 10 against the 49ers.
+During McCown's ninth consecutive start on November 14 against the New York Giants, he completed 12 of 24 passes for only 90 yards, though the Cardinals won the game by a score of 17–14.
 McCown was then benched, with King replacing him as the team's starting quarterback.
 King then started the next two games for the Cardinals while McCown was second-string.
 After King's two starts, he was benched in favor of John Navarre.
 Navarre then started one game for the team, during which McCown was second-string and King was third-string.
 After Navarre's one start, he was benched in favor of McCown, who then started the final four games of the season.
 McCown threw for 307 yards against the 49ers on December 12, which was his first career 300-yard game.
-He also threw three touchdowns against the Seattle Seahawks on December 26, his second three-passing-touchdown game of the year.
+He also threw three touchdowns against the Seahawks on December 26, his second three-passing-touchdown game of the year.
 McCown played in 14 games, starting 13, in 2004 and completed 233 of 408 passes for 2,511 yards and 11 touchdowns with 10 interceptions.
-He also rushed for 112 yards and two touchdowns on 36 carries.
+He also rushed for 112 yards and 2 touchdowns on 36 carries.
 The Cardinals finished the year third in the NFC West with a 6–10 record and were 6–7 in games that McCown started.